AhMaD36789/Reading-Notes/Lesson Reading/18- Identity/pseudoCode.md

 1. delete old DB that didnt implement identity
 1. delete migrations
 1. download Microsoft.ASPNetCore.Identity.EntityFramework
-1. add new class to models folder named ApplicationUser
+1. add new class to models folder for users
-1. ApplicationUser inherits from IdentityUser class (containts base properties)
+1. new users class called User inherits from IdentityUser class (containts base properties)
 1. change DBContext to inherit from IdentityDBContext< ApplicationUser> (configures and interacts with DB while implementing identity framework )
 1. in override for OnModelCreating add